 Our students and alumni benefit from listening to engaging speakers and interacting with them on a personal basis.
-To learn face to face from some of the most distinguished legal minds in the country.

 Whether it is to expand your classroom knowledge or to fulfill your continuing legal education requirements, we provide innumerable opportunities for UC Law students and alums to come together to learn and to explore differing points of view.

 Constitution Day is an American federal observance that recognizes the adoption of the United States Constitution and those who have become U.S. citizens.
 It is observed on September 17, the day the U.S. Constitutional Convention signed the Constitution in 1787.
 The law establishing the holiday was created in 2004 with the passage of an amendment by Senator Robert Byrd to the Omnibus spending bill of 2004.
 Before this law was enacted, the holiday was known as “Citizenship Day”.
 In addition to renaming the holiday “Constitution Day and Citizenship Day,” the act mandates that all publicly funded educational institutions provide educational programming on the history of the American Constitution on that day.
 In May 2005, the United States Department of Education announced the enactment of this law and that it would apply to any school receiving federal funds of any kind.
 When Constitution Day falls on a weekend or on another holiday, schools and other institutions observe the holiday on an adjacent weekday.